 Abandon rate is one of the most important HR metrics.
-They show HR professionals how optimised and user-friendly is their job application form and process.
+They show HR professionals how optimized and user-friendly their job application forms and process are.

 Abandon rate definition